Mike Leach says WSU looks ‘more confident, more optimistic’ after departure of DC Tracy Claeys

 After the Cougars’ 38-13 loss to Utah on Sept.
 28, Leach said his team was too soft and was not playing with toughness.

-“It’s a decision — you’ve to got to decide to be tough and to be confident,” Leach said Monday.
+“It’s a decision — you’ve got to decide to be tough and to be confident,” Leach said Monday.
 “Tough people are willing to do tough things.
 They aren’t the guys who the crowd thinks they are trying to be cool and tries to get out of hard work. … None of those guys are tough, they’re just phonies.
 It’s a mentality, but it’s also a willingness to embrace work and challenges.
 To the extent we can, we provide the work and challenges, but life in general does a better job of that than we do.”

 Offensive revival?